Vistara expects normal ops by May; stretched roster caused flight disruptions: CEO Vinod Kannan | Business

 Full-service carrier Vistara expects operations to normalise by May as the flight disruptions mainly caused by a stretched roster for pilots are getting addressed, its CEO Vinod Kannan said on Friday.

-He also said the concerns raised by the pilots are being reviewed and discussed by the airline.
+While emphasising that the concerns raised by the pilots are being reviewed and discussed by the airline, he also said the new contracts for pilots will provide for more opportunities in the future.

-The Tata Group airline cancelled many flights earlier this week due to the non-availability of pilots and has also been forced to temporarily reduce the overall flight operations in order to stabilise the situation.
+The Tata Group airline cancelled many flights earlier this week due to the non-availability of pilots and has been forced to temporarily reduce the overall flight operations to stabilise the situation.
 The carrier cancelled more than 125 flights over three days from April 1.

 ''It might be a reduced schedule... we are back to normal as far as the flights that are operating... the need to cancel flights at short notice will not happen after this weekend,'' he said.